alltrust/Portfolio/projects/portfolio-project.md

 stack: ['Nextjs', 'Mui', 'MongoDB', 'Vercel', 'Jest', 'Rtl']
 ---

-### Why this Portfolio?

 They say don't make your own engineering portfolio, but rather use a template... so I made a portolio - for you!
 Not only can you follow me and my development jouney, but also have several articles available at your disposal.

-This portfolio is open source and can be accessed by anybody ((GITLINK)).
+This portfolio is open source and can be accessed by anybody on [github](https://github.com/alltrust/Portfolio).
 Using Next.js & Material-UI with emotion engine, this portolio is for both viewing and learning.
+If you like this portfolio, use it yourself and change whatever you desire to fit your wants.

 ### Getting Started with NEXT.js & MUI

 Before we dive into using Next.js with MUI ( via emotion engine)- let's understand what Next.Js does under the hood for us, so we can better understand why this set-up process is a bit more complicated.

-Next.js offers **SSR**, **SSG**, & **ISR**.
+Next.js offers **SSR**,**SSG**, &**ISR**.
 These are page rendering methods that allow us to render pages on the server, at build time, or in increments.
-This leads to pages with faster load times and having better SEO performance.
+This leads to pages with faster load times and having better **SEO** performance.

 This capability by Next.js does raise a particular problem when using MUI for styling.
 If the pages are pre-generated or rendered on the server-side, how can the CSS also be pre-rendered or generated if it is on the client-side?